 - Subjects that cover the equivalent of one term’s work over the course of two consecutive terms must obtain prior approval of CoC to offer a T grade at the end of the first term, with the final grade awarded when the subject is finished.
 Such subjects must be offered for fixed units of credit.

 2.3 Undergraduate vs. Graduate Subjects

 When an undergraduate subject meets with a graduate subject, the department must specify in the subject description of both subjects that there are different expectations for students seeking graduate credit.
 In these situations, the CoC takes special care to assess whether the necessary background and prerequisites are sufficiently clear and feasible.

 The CoC and the CGP have affirmed the principle that the scheduling and administration of linked graduate and undergraduate subjects will be governed by undergraduate rules.

-Because undergraduate students are permitted to take graduate subjects, the Committee will closely review the language used to differentiate graduate from undergraduate subjects that meet with each other.
+Because undergraduate students are permitted to take graduate subjects, the Committee will closely review the language used to differentiate graduate from undergraduate subjects that share a scheduling relationship.
 The Committee recommends using the following phrase to introduce that element of each description: “Students taking graduate version…"